ourlifeloop/marketing/src/cms/training-faqs/can-i-put-a-maintenance-request-in-for-my-resident.md

 ---
-question: "Can I put a Maintenance request in for my resident? "
+question: 'Can I put a Maintenance request in for my resident? '
 answer: >-
   This depends on your community's functionality: